onap/integration-terraform/README.md

 Terraform version 0.13 is required.

 https://github.com/gruntwork-io/terragrunt-infrastructure-live-example#deploying-all-modules-in-a-region

+If you have multiple environments, you have to have a directory for it.
+Stage directory contains subdirectories for underlying infrastructure.
+You can simple copy the stage directory and paste it under RegionOne directory.
+If your cluster runs in a different region, you have to change the name of RegionOne into the region where your cluster runs.

 ####  Updating infrastructure version
 Infrastructure may evolve.
 You can use existing infrastructure as it is or updating the infrastructure to meet a new requirement.